Aconitum ferox: Lakhvir Singh murder case

-The use of A. ferox as a criminal poison recently gained notoriety in the U.K. as a result of the murder trial of a Ms. Lakhvir Singh, a Sikh woman from Southall (a suburban district of the London Borough of Ealing).
-Ms.Singh was found guilty of the murder of her ex-lover, 'Lucky' Lakhvinder Cheema and the attempted murder of his fiancée, Gurjeet Choongh with a curry spiked with bikh poison acquired from India.
-After consuming the poisoned curry, the unfortunate Mr. Cheema began to vomit and over the course of the next hour suffered total paralysis of all four limbs, blindness, a drastic fall in blood pressure and heart failure, leading to his death within an hour of his admission to hospital.
-Ms. Choongh was more fortunate, having consumed less of the lethal dish, and later recovered, after having been placed in an induced coma.
+In 2010, the use of A. ferox as a criminal poison gained notoriety in the U.K. as a result of the murder trial of Lakhvir Singh, a Sikh woman from Southall.
+Singh was found guilty of the murder of her ex-lover, Lakhvinder Cheema, and the attempted murder of his fiancée, Gurjeet Choongh, with a curry spiked with bikh poison acquired from India.
+After consuming the poisoned curry, Cheema began to vomit and over the course of the next hour suffered total paralysis of all four limbs, blindness, a drastic fall in blood pressure, and heart failure, leading to his death within an hour of his admission to hospital.
+Choongh, having consumed less of the lethal dish, later recovered after being placed in an induced coma.